// ARCHITECTURE / HITL

 The Brainpool HITL Solution: Turning Pilots into Evolving Systems

-At Brainpool, we build human-AI feedback loops into production architecture from day one.
 Not because every system needs maximum oversight, but because the feedback mechanism is what turns a pilot into a system that improves over time.

 If your AI isn't getting better with use, it's getting worse.
 That's the failure mode most demos never show you.

-Frequently Asked Questions about Human-in-the-Loop AI
+FAQs about Human-in-the-Loop AI

 Human-in-the-loop AI is a system where human input is required at one or more stages for the system to function correctly or improve over time.
 The human is a structural component of the workflow, not a fallback.
 This input can occur during data labelling, model validation, or live inference review.